SharePoint/sp-dev-docs/docs/solution-guidance/portal-overview.md

 The guidance provides patterns and practices that will help you build well-performing portals on SharePoint Online and focuses on the following topics: performance, information architecture, navigation, data aggregation, branding, and portal roll-out.
 Each article has the same layout:

-- Anti-patterns: Essentially, we tell you what you should **not** do anymore.
+- What not to do: Essentially, we tell you what you should **not** do anymore.
 - Best practices and patterns: How to implement your portal.
 - Links to interesting resources where you can learn more.
 - Samples: For example, [Client-Side Data Access Layer (DAL) Sample](https://github.com/SharePoint/PnP/tree/master/Samples/Portal.DataAccessLayer).